 This refreshing, delicious, nutrient-rich milk is a great alternative for everyone and not just people following a vegan diet or with lactose intolerance.

 - This recipe is for plain, unsweetened cashew milk.
-You can make a sweetened version by simply adding dates, honey or maple syrup while blending the cashews.
+You can make a sweetened version by simply adding dates, honey, or maple syrup while blending the cashews.

 - I decided to keep the milk unstrained.
-You can use a cheesecloth to strain it if you like very smooth and grit-free.
+You can use a cheesecloth to strain it if you like it very smooth and grit-free.